-Gold hits new record high on Fed rate cut bets
+Gold Hits New Record High On Fed Rate Cut Bets

 Adding to the upward pressure on prices is its demand as a safe haven in times of turmoil owing to growing geopolitical tensions, with concerns that Israel's war on Hamas in Gaza will spread further.

-An air strike in Lebanon Sunday stoked further tensions, with Israel saying a Hezbollah missile unit commander had been "eliminated".
+An air strike in Lebanon on Sunday stoked further tensions, with Israel saying a Hizbollah missile unit commander had been "eliminated".

 Israel and the Iran-backed group have been exchanging near-daily cross-border fire for months.